What States Can Nurse Practitioners Practice Independently?

 States with Reduced Practice Authority for Nurse Practitioners

 Twelve states currently operate under a reduced practice model, where nurse practitioners face limitations in at least one area of their scope of practice.
-These limitations often involve collaborative or supervisory agreements with a physician.
+These limitations often involve collaborative or supervisory agreements with physicians.

 Alabama, Arkansas, Illinois, Indiana, Kentucky, Louisiana, Mississippi, New Jersey, Ohio, Pennsylvania, West Virginia, and Wisconsin.